 - Chairman Mao;

-The aim: To be the first to get rid of their cards, even if that includes lying.
+The aim: To be the first to get rid of your cards, even if that includes lying.

 How to play ‘Bluff’?